Fair hiring, respectful workplace

 Accessibility in practice

-We aim to make interviews and day‑to‑day work accessible.
-If you need adjustments, we treat it as a normal part of the process.
+We aim to make interviews and day-to-day work accessible.
+If you need adjustments, we treat that as a normal part of the process.

 Workplace signals